How to Fix Text in AI Images (5 Ways That Actually Work)

 Why does AI mess up text in images?

 AI image generators don't write letters — they generate pixel patterns that statistically resemble text.
-The model has no understanding of spelling, individual characters, or typography rules.
-It's guessing what text looks like, not constructing it character by character.
-For a detailed explanation, see why AI misspells text in images.
+No spellchecker, no character-level accuracy.
+It's guessing what text looks like, not constructing it.
+For details: why AI misspells text in images.

 Can AI generate text correctly?

-Yes, but with limitations.
+Yes, with limitations.
 Short text (1–3 words) in large, high-contrast formats works well with modern models.
 Longer text, small fonts, and complex layouts remain unreliable.
-The key is using the right prompting techniques and choosing models optimized for text rendering.
+The methods above significantly improve your odds.

 Which AI image generator is best for text?

 Nano Banana Studio is specifically designed for text rendering reliability, built on Google Gemini's image generation.
-For general artistic images with occasional text, Midjourney and DALL-E 3 are decent options.
-The best choice depends on whether text accuracy is your primary need or a secondary one.
+For general artistic images with occasional text, Midjourney and DALL-E 3 are decent.
+Depends on whether text accuracy is your primary need.

 How do I fix misspelled text in AI images?

-Five practical approaches: use shorter text (1–3 words), put desired text in quotation marks, increase text size and contrast, generate multiple variations and pick the best one, and use AI tools that prioritize text rendering accuracy.
-Combining all five methods gives you the best results.
+Five approaches: use shorter text (1–3 words), put text in quotation marks, increase size and contrast, generate multiple variations, and use a tool optimized for text.
+Combining all five gives the best results.

-It's already improving.
-Each model generation handles text better than the last.
-Google Gemini and DALL-E 3 are significantly better than models from even a year ago.
-But perfect text rendering remains structurally difficult because of how diffusion models work.
-The improvement will be gradual, not sudden.
-For now, the methods in this article are your best bet for consistent results.
+It's improving with each model generation.
+Google Gemini and DALL-E 3 are significantly better than models from a year ago.
+But perfect text rendering remains structurally difficult.
+The methods in this article are your best bet for consistent results right now.

 Nano Banana Studio Team